For audio summary click below

 Therefore, many MDMs resort to an IT third-party that can work directly with the manufacturing facility to ensure that the keys are implemented securely.
 Keys embedded directly into the silicon of the medical device chips are unique, cryptographically strong and limit the impact after the compromise of a single device.
 The digital certificates can then act as a RoT that future communications can rely on for the authenticity of the connection.

-Want to learn more about securing your medical device with a PKI?
+Want to learn more about PKI for medical devices?

-To learn more about securing your medical device with a PKI download our free e-book titled: “Why should Medical Device Manufacturers (MDMs) secure their devices with a Public Key Infrastructure (PKI)?”
+With over 1 billion certificates managed, we are always ready to help you secure your medical device with a PKI.
+To learn more, download our free e-book “Why should Medical Device Manufacturers (MDMs) secure their devices with a Public Key Infrastructure (PKI)?”